 I will also be painting the space to the right, but with a personal project which I’ll announce in due course.

-Huge thanks go to Phlegm_art for offering his wall.
+Huge thanks go to the amazing Phlegm_art for offering his wall.
 To the excellent staff of the Dog Shelter for their hospitality, Tamar Millen of Year Of Making for her support throughout the project, Tommy Wilson, Steve Pool, and Felicity Hoy.
 Visit the Year of Making website for more information on this year long festival.